MBARI

 The original interface was too intimidating

 The main goal of the dashboard is to set up missions for the LRAUV to collect data.
-These missions can last for days and the vehicles need to be monitored for troubleshooting or new missions by the on-call person.
+These missions can last for days and the vehicles need to be monitored for troubleshooting or assigning new missions by the on-call person.
 During watch handoffs, the new on-call person needs a quick way to understand the vehicle’s past actions, current state, and next steps.

 The challenge was designing for users with vastly different experience levels and interests.
 Engineers with a high level of expertise wanted comprehensive detail, while scientists or volunteers with less experience only wanted relevant information, like incoming science data.
-The intimidating interface design also left users lacking confidence when troubleshooting or assigning new missions.
+The intimidating interface design also left users lacking confidence when they had to take action.

 The original UI when you first log in